InSecurity-Solutions/Shinobi/Docker/README.md

 ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐

-# OUTDATED, Newest Docker method here :
+# This Docker method is only for integrated Database and simple volume mounts.
+For separate database and more elaborate installation please use this registry instead :
 https://gitlab.com/Shinobi-Systems/ShinobiDocker

 ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐